21 Fascinating Facts Behind the Mystery of Pi

 A pi-themed crop circle left scientists scratching their heads

 In 2008, a 150-diameter crop circle suddenly appeared by Barbury Castle, near the English village of Wroughton.
 Researchers and conspiracy theorists puzzled over its origin and meaning, and an astrophysicist eventually figured out that the image was a code representing the first ten digits of pi.
-Learn about some of the most baffling unsolved mysteries about the universe.

 Pi makes people laugh

 As it’s a monosyllabic word that also happens to sound exactly like a yummy dessert, there’s no shortage of jokes and puns to be made about pi.
 “What kind of reptile do math teachers keep as pets?”
 “Pi-thons!”
 “Why should you never start a conversation with pi?”
 “Because it goes on forever!”
 And the best part is, telling pi-themed jokes makes you sound smart while you’re making people laugh.
 Who says math can’t be fun?!

 Besides being a nice rhyme, a 5K is pretty close to 3.14 miles in length (it’s 3.10686 miles, to be exact).
 So schools and communities around the country typically host 3.14 mile runs on or near Pi Day every year.
 There are plenty of virtual ones to participate in for Pi Day 2021!